 The early citations refer to the head domestic or butler or steward of an estate.
-By the late 19th century, the term was being used to refer to a hotel manager; in the 20th century, it came to mean the manager of a hotel dining room and eventually a headwaiter.
+By the late 19th century, the term was being used to refer to a hotel manager; in the mid-20th century, it came to mean the manager of a hotel dining room and eventually a headwaiter.

 The OED says the clipped maitre d’ (for a headwaiter) is an American usage.
 The dictionary’s first published reference is from an article about a Hollywood restaurant in the Oakland (Calif.)
 Tribune, Feb.
 24, 1942: